Nature Conservancy of Canada

 Ducks Unlimited

-Shell has been a supporting partner of Ducks Unlimited since 1986.
+Shell Canada has been a supporting partner of Ducks Unlimited since 1986.

 Tree Canada

-Shell has supported Tree Canada since 1998, supporting programs to maintain a healthy environment through sustaining urban and rural forests.
-Since partnering, we’ve planted over 2 million trees together!
+Shell Canada has supported Tree Canada since 1998, supporting programs to maintain a healthy environment through sustaining urban and rural forests.
+Since partnering, we have planted over 2 million trees together and initiated 38 diverse projects.

-Since 1998, this partnership has resulted in over 2 million trees being planted, sequestration of over one million tonnes of CO2 (based on estimations) and the initiation of 38 diverse projects.
-In 2011 the Shell received Tree Canada’s Ultimate Award, recognizing partners who have contributed more than $1 million towards the stewardship of trees with Tree Canada.
+In 2011, Shell Canada received Tree Canada’s Ultimate Award, recognizing partners who have contributed more than $1 million towards the stewardship of trees with Tree Canada.

 - Helped restore habitat when ice storms ravaged Eastern Canada in 1998 and windstorms swept through Vancouver’s Stanley Park in 2006.